ceremcem/ractive-i18n/README.md

 - [ ] Should be lazily loadable/upgradable
 - [ ] Should let existing strings converted to "multi language strings" with a minimum amount of overhead
 - [ ] Should be able to be applied to third party libraries.
+- [ ] Should be able to let every component define its own translation in the component file.

 ## Proposals